joyal7701/joyal7701/README.md

 ### About Me 🚀
 - 🔭 Now I’m working on Full-Stack Development!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play table tennis & 🏊‍♂️
 - 📫 How to reach me:  [🌐](https://joyal-portfolio.netlify.app)
+- 📝 See my [Resume](https://joyal7701.github.io/assets/Joyal's%20Resume.pdf) to get more info.

 ### Connect with me: